 2. Hike the Appalachian Trail & Relax at Appalachian Brewing

 Just 20 minutes north of the city, you can step on the famed Appalachian Trail.
 Pennsylvania’s portion of the 2,190-mile trek includes steep climbs and rocky terrain.
 The Hawk Rock hike is a 2.7-mile in/out journey that can be accomplished by novice hikers.
 Avid and experienced trailblazers can try the 5-mile Clarks Ferry Loop or the 3.1-mile Victoria Trail Loop.
 Check out our hiking guide for details on these hikes as well as a few other spots in the area.

 Don’t Miss: The best part about the Hawk Rock Hike is the panoramic payoff.
 The breathtaking view from this overlook is the perfect photo op.

 Not just the trail, Appalachian is also synonymous with beer.
-Harrisburg’s Appalachian Brewing Company is one of the largest brewpubs in the country, and their capital city facility is a perfect end to a day of hiking.
+Harrisburg’s Appalachian Brewing Company (**please check business hours before visiting) is one of the largest brewpubs in the country, and their capital city facility is a perfect end to a day of hiking.
 ABC has a variety of flagship brews, many inspired by the great outdoors like Hoppy Trails IPA, a favorite of hop heads.
 Refuel with one of their Brewhaus Classics like Mac & Cheese, Mile-High Meatloaf, and Rockfish Tacos, each with a suggested beer pairing to compliment your dinner.

 Drink This: The curiously named Argyle Sweater IPA is named after their finance guy, Joe.
 It’s light and drinkable yet clocks in at 7.17% ABV.